Here’s what to do instead.

 Many brands take this “me-first” approach to marketing.
 They’ll write long, personal About Me sections then dedicate precious online real estate to the awards they’ve won and how proud they are of their accomplishments.
 Meanwhile, your potential customers are left wondering what any of it has to do with them.

 This isn’t to say you can’t offer assurance of your brand’s authority, but remember you’re not the hero in the story you’re telling.
-The customer is.
+The customer is—and this needs to be reflected in your marketing copy.

 DO: Focus your message around the customer